oyieroyier/blogsite/README.md

 # PERSONAL BLOGSITE

-This is a Personal static blogsite I have made with Astro JS.
+This is a Personal blogsite I have made with AstroJS.

 ### Light Mode